AKROGIS/Park-Observer-poz2fgdb/README.md

 This service supported the _sync to server_ option in Park Observer 1.x.
 However it was rarely used, since most users did not have access to the NPS WiFi on their mobile devices.
-This service is not used with Park Observer 2.0
+This service is not used with Park Observer 2.0, and is no longer deployed.

 The `server.py` script has options to be run as an un-secure (HTTP) service and as a secure (HTTPS) service.
 It loads the modules